mahmoudimus/ac/docs/README.md

 ## How does it all work?

 We use a Nodejs based static site generator called [Harp](http://harpjs.com/).
 It's a very simple tool that acts as a server and generator.
 When you're writing docs, it's nice to be able to see what it will actually look like.
 That's what the server is for.
-When we're ready, to publish the docs, we can generate static HTML files and publish them to DAC.
+When we're ready to publish the docs we can generate static HTML files and publish them to DAC.

 ### Directory structure